reduxjs/reselect/README.md

 }
 ```

 But beware!
-If we try to use the above `mapStateToProps` in our `VisibleTodoList` container component it will no longer correctly memoize:
+If we try to use this `mapStateToProps` in our `VisibleTodoList` container component it will not correctly memoize.

+The following code will not work as intended:

 #### `containers/VisibleTodoList.js`